Zachc0des/Zachc0des-Portfolio/SQL study guide.md

 <h1> Zachc0de's SQL Study guide </h1>

 <h2> How to create a Table & Query an Ip Log</h2>
+<h3>Provided Below are the steps required with a summary of each function in chronological order </h3>
 <P1>CREATE TABLE IF NOT EXISTS ip_log ( <br>
 id SERIAL PRIMARY KEY<BR>
 timestamp TIMESTAMP<BR>